-As in past years, improvements to the golf course continue to remain a high priority for the Charity.
+There have been no notable works carried out over the past year other than continuous ongoing bunker improvements.
+Improvements to the golf course continue to remain a high priority for the Charity.
 Future investment will continue to be in partnership with the contract operator; the objective is to ensure that the quality of the course remains protected and thus ensure that the course remains successful and accessible to the people of Maidstone and the surrounding area.

 The contract payment to the Council continued to fund the maintenance of the Estate and will be used to contribute towards the proposed improvements programme for the Cobtree Manor Park.
+Discussions regarding the 5 year extension of the lease with MyTime are ongoing.